spcourse/python/en/installing/uv/install-mac/contents.md

 `uv run` makes sure that:

 - the correct Python version for this course is used
-- the packages installed in this course’s environment are used
+- the packages installed in this course's environment are used
 - you do not accidentally use system-wide (global) Python or packages

 So that's why you always use the following workflow: